phrygFaisal/sheikhfaisal-miskhat/README.md

 The test implementation is a Maven built simple Cucumber + JUnit + SureFire Report framework.

-* Cucumber Tests and step definitions must be put under "src/test/java" --> At present there is only one test file written aiming at the service for Transaction type.
+* Cucumber Tests and step definitions must be put under "src/test/java"
+* At present there is only one test file written aiming at the service for Transaction type.
 * Cucumber feature files are put under "src/test/resources".
---> At present only 4 simple scenarios are covered.
+* At present only 4 simple scenarios are covered.
 * CUSTOM REPORTs are not added at the moment, however the implementation of such is easy.

+#### Cucumber feature files offer good scalability and as the test base increases it also provides reusability of scenarios.
+Support of tags are an essential for the scope of this automation since in future we might be selective about which set of tests to run and when.
+Feature files may also be re-used for improvement and/or in migration of automation stacks.

+#### Driven by JUnit, the tests can benefit of ease of design of test suites in the future.
+Since all components are opensource, the solution is also cost-efficient.

+#### On a large scale it is plausible to dedicate a Jenkins server for CI support and test plan for all/selective builds.

 ```
 Feature: Testing Transaction Type feature